Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Charlie Lowell Anderson - Dougherty & Co.
 LLC

-I wanted to start, Thurman mentioned the acquisition, and I saw some references to in the Shareholder Letter, dealing with machine learning and neural network.
+I wanted to start, Thurman mentioned the acquisition, and I saw some references to it in the Shareholder Letter, dealing with machine learning and neural networks.
 So, I wondered, Jason, maybe if you can just expand on that a little bit, sort of where that crosses over in terms of your competencies, and how that acquisition's going to help you?
 And then, I've got a follow-up.

 Jason P. Rhode - Cirrus Logic, Inc.

 Sure.
 Yeah.
 I appreciate you highlighting that for us.
 I mean, it's not something we want to get into a whole ton of detail on.
 But machine learning, deep neural nets, it's a very hot topic.
-People are used to seeing it in their lives of search engines and all manner of other things.
-But if you look at the range of things that we design algorithms for, that require – that type of an approach to a single processing problem is real useful when it's – you're trying to solve a real specific problem and you've got a real defined element of technical merit that you're trying to achieve on the other end.
-On the other hand, there's lots and lots of things that fall into the category of where there are many, many use cases and really almost an unimaginable number of scenarios that can unfold.
+People are used to seeing it in their lives with search engines and all manner of other things.
+But if you look at the range of things that we design algorithms for – that type of an approach to a single (24:26) processing problem is real useful when it's – you're trying to solve a real specific problem and you've got a real defined element of technical merit that you're trying to achieve on the other end.

-So, for example, if you're using a noise-cancelling headset in an environment, there's no way to definitively list off all of the various sorts of noise that might happen in the environment where that headsets being used.
+On the other hand, there's lots and lots of things that fall into the category of – where there are many, many use cases and really almost an unimaginable number of scenarios that can unfold.
+So, for example, if you're using a noise-cancelling headset in an environment, there's no way to definitively list off all of the various sorts of noise that might happen in the environment where that headset's being used.
 And so designing kind of the use case manager, and what happens if a siren goes off and you're jogging along, or what happens under this scenario or that scenario, it's difficult to approach from a traditional design the algorithm type of approach.

 And that's kind of one of the things that we've kind of undergone some learning as we've rolled out the ANC headsets.
 There are some categories of algorithm that you're better off with the machine learning approach where you characterize – you just throw stimuli at it and you train on what is the desired outcome in the case of noise cancelling, for example, very simplistically, it could be no noise comes out of the headset.